EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/05-Provision-And-Deploy.md

         ERROR: deleting infrastructure: error deleting Azure resources: finding completed deployments: 'dev': no deployments found.

     To resolve this error, you must either execute the following `az` CLI command or delete that specific resource group from Azure portal.
 Executing the command will ask you for a confirmation to delete resource group.
 Input `y` to confirm deletion.
+Redeploy the env using `azd up` command.

     ```bash title=""
     az group delete --name <resource-group-name>
     Are you sure you want to perform this operation? (y/n): y

+    azd up
     ```

-3. If you intend to create a new deployment after destroying the resources, you can execute any one of the following:
+3. If you intend to create a new deployment after destroying the resources, you can perform any one of the following operations:

     - You can delete the folder of that env in the `.azure` folder in root directory that you created before and run the `azd up` command again to create a new deployment.

-    - You
+    - You can execute the following command to create a new deployment and run the `azd up` command for new deployment.

+    ```bash title=""
+    azd env new

+    azd up
+    ```